smartholdem/smartholdem-node-a/README.md

 # SmartHoldem Full Node Level A

-This full node level A Smartholdem network
+This full node level A SmartHoldem network

 # Ubuntu 16 Installation